imranzaheer612/theundersurfers/content/posts/age-installation/index.md

 username: imran;

-# radom pass as password is not set for this user.
 pass: 1234;

 dbname: demodb;
 ```

+Here I am just giving a radom pass for now, as I haven't set any password yet for the user `imran` yet, also auth mode is set to trust so no error would be thrown on a invalid pass.

 ![Untitled](https://firebasestorage.googleapis.com/v0/b/imagehosting-d913b.appspot.com/o/Install%20AGE%20on%20you%20Machine%20d9843f0f39df418e80ca089691cec847_Untitled%202_1670247505361..png?alt=media&token=8704df66-450b-418d-8a42-369b90784a24)